Skip to main content

 Open

-DOE concurred with our recommendation and officials stated that the Office of Management would further consider process improvements to current industry day events, including reverse industry day events.
-DOE estimated that the Office would complete action on this recommendation in September 2023.
+DOE officials stated that the Office of Management would further consider process improvements to current industry day events, including reverse industry day events.
+In October 2023, DOE shared information on several strategies the Office is pursuing to engage industry.
+It was unclear whether these strategies will help the Office determine whether using structured mechanisms for soliciting industry feedback on entities' offer decisions would be appropriate for smaller DOE offices.
+DOE did not provide additional information on this recommendation in its March 2024 update.
 We will continue to monitor DOE's efforts to address this recommendation.

 National Nuclear Security Administration The Associate Administrator for NNSA's Office of Partnership and Acquisition Services should document the types of scoping alternatives that contracting officials should consider as part of acquisition planning for M&O contracts and how to take into account a competition's goals when considering alternatives.
 (Recommendation 7)